samodom/UIKitSwagger/Docs/AutoLayout.md

 ### Distribution Functions

 Common distribution tasks can be performed without creating constraints manually.
 In each case, two or more items must be provided to automatically distribute views.
 Functions that accept a numeric argument use the provided value for spacing between items.
 The produced constraints are defined with respect to the appropriate attribute of the first item listed.
-All of these functions accept a number and a variadic list or array of views and return the constraints that they apply.
+All of these functions accept a number and a variadic list or array of views and return the constraints that they activate.
  - `DistributeLeftToRight(...) -> [NSLayoutConstraint]`
  - `DistributeLeadingToTrailing(...) -> [NSLayoutConstraint]`
  - `DistributeTopToBottom(...) -> [NSLayoutConstraint]`